infinum/eightshift-docs/docs/guides/post-type.md

 ## Example:

 To create a custom post type:
-1. make a new class `src/custom-post-type/class-projects.php`
+1. make a new class `src/custom-post-type/class-projects.php`.
-2. extend all methods provided in the example.
+2. implement all the methods provided in the example.
-3. register the class inside `class-main.php` file.
+3. register the class inside the `class-main.php` file.
-4. Dump autoload
+4. dump autoload.

 ```php
 <?php